Best 10 Application Delivery Controllers (ADC) For Enterprise (2026)

 Microsoft Azure Application Gateway Logo

 Azure Application Gateway delivers Layer 7 load balancing as a managed service for organizations running web applications in Azure.
-It targets teams needing application-aware traffic routing with integrated security.
-The 99.95% uptime SLA for multi-instance deployments backs the availability promise.
+It comes with a 99.95% uptime SLA for multi-instance deployments.
+We think it is a strong option for teams already committed to the Azure ecosystem who need application-aware traffic routing with integrated security.

 We think Application Gateway fits teams already committed to Azure who need Layer 7 intelligence and WAF in one package.
-If your applications require non-HTTP protocols, look elsewhere.
+If your applications require non-HTTP protocols, you will need to look elsewhere.
 The usage-based pricing with no upfront commitment lowers initial risk.

 Strengths

-• Usage-based pricing eliminates upfront costs and termination fees
+Usage-based pricing with no upfront costs or termination fees

 Cautions

-• Customers report configuration complexity demands significant learning investment for new users
+Reviews mention configuration complexity demands significant learning investment

-• Users find that costs escalate unpredictably as WAF usage and traffic volumes increase
+Users report costs escalate unpredictably as WAF usage and traffic increase

 5.